Rack-Robotics/rack-robotics-kiCAD-templates/README.md

 The included templates are:

 **Flex PCB Templates**
-- 2-layer 1 oz copper
+- 2-layer 1 oz flex PCB
-- 2-layer 0.5 oz copper
+- 2-layer 0.5 oz flex PCB
+- 1-layer 1 oz aluminum PCB

 # How to Use Templates in KiCAD